January Novel Ideas

 * * * * * * * * * * *

 Two sisters, Mickey, a policewoman, and Kacey, a drug addict turning tricks to support her habit, provide “Long Bright River” with a tense plot that keeps the pages turning.
-There’s much to relish in Moore’s new police procedural, a mystery with a captivating plot that branches out as it follows a cast of believable characters.
+There’s much to relish in Liz Moore’s new police procedural, a mystery with a captivating plot that branches out as it follows a cast of believable characters.

 Mickey has been on the force for 13 years, her district a section of Philly known for drug overdoses and prostitution.
 Mickey is adjusting to her partner Eddie Lafferty, a newbie officer who gets on her last nerve because he’s crass and outspoken, the opposite of Mickey’s previous, longtime partner, Truman, an experienced officer Mickey respected.
 A knee injury on the job forced him to retire.